Open-Scholarship-Strategy/site/index.md

 # 6. Movement Strengths <a name="Strengths"></a>

-This section of the strategy will describe some of the strengths of the Open Scholarship 'movement' or 'community'.
+This section of the strategy will describe some of the strengths of the Open Scholarship 'movement'; or perhaps more appropriately, 'community'.

 **Organisational structure and collective impact**